licky-licky/toji-no-miko-translations/docs/md/docs/5-5_Time_Won't_Stop.md

 **Mirja:** There are too many unknowns right now that I don't know where to begin solving it.
 **Mirja:** Let's ask for support from those around us while continuing to search through the records.
 **Mirja:** And, while this may be coming too late, we need to keep close watch for any changes in Asakura Mihono...
-**Chie:** How is that any different from what we were already doing\!?
+**Chie:** How is that any different from what we were already doing\!\?
 That's what made Mihono-chan go to Makoto for help\!
 **Chie:** ...Ah.
 I'm sorry, for raising my voice.
 **Mirja:** ...You don't need to apologize.
 I feel the same as you.
 **Mirja:** However, we are also responsible for what happened with the Hitakamis, by allowing Asakura Mihono to move freely.
 We can't allow ourselves to make the same mistake again.